Power line crossings in Poland: Nowy Bógpomóż-Probostwo Dolne Vistula Powerline Crossing

 Nowy Bógpomóż-Probostwo Dolne Vistula Powerline Crossing, part of the 220 kV powerline running from Olsztyn to Wloclawek, is a powerline crossing of the Vistula river with a span width of 1,248 metres, which is probably the longest powerline span of Poland.
 The pylon on the western site of the Vistula river is situated near Probostwo Dolne at is 109 metres, the pylon on the eastern site near Nowy Bógpomóż at is 111 metres tall.
 Both pylons are delta pylons with a single crossbar carrying 3 conductors and 2 ground conductors.

-Skolwin-Świnoujście Odra Powerline Crossing
+Skolwin-Inoujście Odra Powerline Crossing

 Skolwin-Inoujście Odra Powerline Crossing is a powerline crossing of the Odra river north of Szczecin.
 It has a span width of 664 meters.
 The pylon at the western shore near Skolwin at is 126 metres, the other near Inoujście at is 125 metres tall.